'Nobody wants to say anything,' family of Pueblo homicide victim pleading for answers

 Lucero's mother says as his funeral approaches, she struggles to grasp that her son is no longer here.

 "I want to mourn.
 I want to cry.
-I don't even know if I have the courage to go Friday.
+I don't even know if I have the courage to go [on] Friday.
 I have to bury my son.
 I have to look at him in a casket.
-I can't even grasp myself," said Lucero's Mother, Kimberly Bell.
+I can't even grasp myself.
+Like if he died of an overdose, I'd be okay with it.
+If he was shot up with heroin and died, you know?
+But they folded him up in a basket, carried him down the street, and threw him away, and nobody wants to say anything," says Lucero's Mother, Kimberly Bell.

-The family admits that Lucero struggled with addiction and had a few run-ins with the law, but says he did not deserve this outcome.
+The family admits that Lucero struggled with addiction and had a few run-ins with the law, but was working to beat addiction—he did not deserve this outcome.

 "He stole stuff to get his drugs, but he never hurt anybody or shot anybody or did any kind of dirty stuff like that," says Bell.